kbialek99/Animation-Gen/README.md

 # Animation Generating Walkthrough

-## Overview

-This repository provides a set of nodes and workflows to facilitate the generation of animations using InvokeAI.
-The primary focus is on creating walk animations for 2D game characters, covering views such as front, back, and side for 4 directional movements.
-However, the tool can be adapted for generating various animations.
-This README will guide you through the process, particularly demonstrating the creation of walk animations.

-## How It Works
+This is a set of nodes and workflows that allows the user to generate animation in the desired number of frames using InvokeAI.

+## What is the general idea?

+When making this i had in mind walk animation for 2D game characters, so that would be generating walk animations from views: front, back, side for 4 directional movement.
+But to be honest it can be used to generate whatever animation you want.
+I will show the process of making the walk animation mentioned.

+Here is how it works (for now):
-The workflow reads rendered images generated from 3D objects.
-It utilizes the openpose processor, blending it with the renders frame by frame to produce a GIF, resulting in the desired animation.
+- The workflow reads rendered images that were made based on 3D objects.
+Then using openpose processor and mixing it with the renders, frame by frame, it outputs the gif of those images resulting in animation of your liking.

-## Setup
+## How to set this up

-Before you begin, ensure you have the necessary components downloaded from this repository.
-Additionally, you'll need a Blender scene to generate images representing each frame.
-Follow these steps:
+So to get those things going, apart from what you can download from this repo, you will need a blender scene that will generate the images representing each frame.
+I recommend this [video](https://www.youtube.com/watch?v=l1Io7fLYV4o).

+To sum this up here are the steps you need to follow:
 1. Download Blender.
-2. Find a rigged .obj character you like (or create one).
+2. Find an .obj witch a RIGGED character that you like (or make one if you can).
-3. Upload the character to Mixamo, download a preferred animation.
+3. Upload it to Mixamo and download an animation of your liking.
-4. Follow a recommended Blender tutorial ([I used this one](https://www.youtube.com/watch?v=l1Io7fLYV4o)).
-   - Note: If rotation is challenging, set up multiple cameras for different views, and change main camera per angle instead.
+4. Now when you have a 3D model and an animation, follow the video (more or less) I’ve mentioned above.
+NOTE: If you can’t rotate the model correctly for each angle, you can set up multiple cameras for each view you want and switch between them instead.
-5. Use a black background for rendered images instead of transparency for optimal Openpose processor performance.
+5. TIP: Use black background for the rendered images instead of transparency.
+The Openpose processor works better this way.
-6. Check the lighting, ensuring the model is well-lit and visible.
-Adjust as needed.
+6. See the output images.
+Check if the model is well-lit.
+If the shadows are too dark or some limbs are not well visible it might result in clunky outputs from the Openpose node.
+7. Play around a little bit with the lighting and see what works best for you.
-7. After confirming Openpose performance, you can revert the background to transparency.
+8. After you check the openpose performance with the selected lightning you can change the background back to transparency.

-## Major Steps in the Process

-1. **Image Processing:**
-   - Read the image and send it to the openpose processor to generate a pose.
-   - Note: Openpose results may vary based on input image quality, model visibility, and frame rate.

-2. **Denoising Latent:**
+9. Now you have the input that is necessary for the workflow.
+I will explain now, how this thing works and how to tame it.

+### Here are the major steps in the process:
+- After reading the image it is sent to openpose processor to generate pose.
+Please have in mind though that the results are rarely perfect.
+It depends a lot on the input image and the visibility of the model as well as on the number of frames.
+If you generate your animation in 10 FPS then the differences between each frame are rather significant.
+For 60 FPS differences between each consecutive frame are minor.
+The more frames the clunkier animation you will get from openpose.
+That’s why we don’t rely that much on it.
-   - Before denoising, pass the raw rendered image into the node.
+- Before denoising the latent we also pass the raw rendered image into the node.
-   - Adjust denoising value based on animation preferences.
-     - Higher values for consistent animation.
-     - Lower values for AI creativity (e.g., 0.4 for prompt-based clothes generation, 0.5 for overpainted details).

-3. **Face Correction:**
-   - A separate prompt for face correction; input facial information here.

-## Input-Output Results

-### Example:
+### Denoising Start
+As for the Denoising Start you have two options: If you want more consistent animation set the higher value.
+If you want the AI to be more creative, set it to lower values.
+0.4 is a good start.
+It allows you to generate some clothes from the prompt on the model while keeping the limb placement according to the input image.
+0.5 is better when you overpaint some details on the rendered model, so the clothes are more constant between each frame.

+This is the main setting that really matters here.
+The next part of the workflow is face correction.
+It has a separate prompt so input there info only about the face.

+### Lets see some input - output results along with some settings

 | **Input** | **Output**|
 |:---:|:---:|